EFR Technical Council

 Executive Committee Members:

 Jack (He, Him, His) has been involved with organics diversion since 2015 when he started San Francisco State University’s first food recovery program.
-Since then, he’s continued in the zero waste field as an intern with the EPA, Climate Corps Fellow with the City of Hayward, Co-Chair of the NCRA Zero Food Waste Committee, and now in his current position as a Resource Conservation Specialist with the County of San Mateo’s Office of Sustainability.
+Since then, he’s continued in the zero waste field as an intern with the EPA, Climate Corps Fellow with the City of Hayward, Co-Chair of the NCRA Zero Food Waste Committee, and now in his current position as a Sustainability Specialist with the County of San Mateo’s Sustainability Department.
 In his current role, Jack focuses his efforts on the County’s implementation of SB 1383’s edible food recovery and procurement requirements.
 He is thrilled to contribute to preventing food from being wasted with the CRRA EFR TC.

 Paddy Iyer

 Paddy Iyer is the ED of Daily Bowl, a Southern Alameda County based food recovery non-profit organization.
 Paddy has been instrumental in growing Daily Bowl into a recognized food recovery organization, forging relationships between donors and receiving agencies alike.
 Food waste is an issue that Paddy is passionate about, and as such he lives every day to Daily Bowl’s exit strategy of “If there is no Food Waste, there should be no Daily Bowl”.
 But till then, it’s his mission to help reduce food waste, connecting with agencies feeding the hungry, completing the circle.
-In his spare time (if there is any), Paddy dreams about what he would like to do in his spare time
+In his spare time (if there is any), Paddy dreams about what he would like to do in his spare time.
+Paddy’s food waste tip : Let your eyes not be bigger than your stomach.

 Mike Learakos

 Mike is a food service professional with over 30-years of food industry experience.
-Under Mike’s leadership and with his unique perspective into the foodservice industry, Mike has developed a nationally recognized food care model that focuses on the benefits, collaborations, data and support hat is needed between public, private and nonprofit sections
+Under Mike’s leadership and with his unique perspective into the foodservice industry, Mike has developed a nationally recognized food care model that focuses on the benefits, collaborations, data and support that is needed between public, private and nonprofit sections.

 Subcommittees: